LewisJones2021/Password-Generator/README.md

-# Password-Generator-
+# PasswordGenerator!
-Use this application to generate your own password!
+Use this application to generate your own password, customising the characters using the differernt options and be able to copy the password to the clipboard!